Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: Simulation Study

-In Simulation Study III, we investigate how varying the CAC and within-period ICC affects the performance of discrete-time linear mixed models.
-The setting remains identical to Simulation Study I, except that data are generated with CAC $\in \{0.5, 0.8\}$ and $\rho_0 \in \{0.01, 0.05\}$ to examine a broader range of correlation structures.
-Table \ref{tab:CAC_and_ICC} reveals that the CAC has minimal impact on the performance of discrete-time linear mixed model estimators or their variance estimators across the range examined.
-In contrast, the within-period ICC substantially influences variance estimation.
-Increasing $\rho_0$ from 0.01 to 0.05 improves the coverage of model-based variance estimators from approximately 89\% to 93\% for a fixed CAC.
-The RVE maintains consistent performance across all parameter combinations, with coverage of approximately 94\% without correction and nominal coverage of 95\% with MD correction.
+In Simulation Study III, we investigate how varying the CAC and within-period ICC in the true data-generating process affects the discrete-time working models.
+The setting matches Simulation Study II under the cluster-period mixed recruitment pattern, except that data are now generated with CAC $\in \{0.5, 0.8\}$ and $\rho_0 \in \{0.01, 0.05\}$ to span a broader range of correlation structures.
+Table~\ref{tab:CAC_and_ICC} shows that the CAC in the data-generating process has minimal impact on the intervention effect estimator and its variance estimators.
+The within-period ICC, in contrast, substantially influences variance estimation: increasing $\rho_0$ from 0.01 to 0.05 improves the coverage of model-based variance estimators from approximately 89\% to 93\% for a fixed CAC.
+The RVE remains stable across all parameter combinations, with coverage of approximately 94\% without correction and nominal coverage with the MD correction.